 1. Home Cleaning Uses

-Shower Doors.
+- Shower Doors.
 Glass doors, especially, can get a lot of residue on them.
-Use toothpaste to scrub off this grime and leave the glass sparkling!
+Use toothpaste to scrub off the grime and leave the glass sparkling!

 2. Beauty/Health Uses

-Nail Cleanser.
-Make your nails are clean and healthy by lightly scrubbing them with toothpaste and a toothbrush.
+- Nail Cleanser.
+Make your nails clean and healthy by lightly scrubbing them with toothpaste and a toothbrush.
 Stop if dryness develops near the cuticles.

 3. Other Small Uses

 - Cell Phone Screens